jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

 This objective relates to identifying vulnerabilities and corresponding mitigating contols and solutions.
 The key is understanding the types of vulnerabilities commonly present in different environments, and their mitigation options

-- Client-based systems: client computers are the most attacked entry point
+- **Client-based systems**: client computers are the most attacked entry point
     - Compromised client computers can be used to launch other attacks
     - Productivity software and browsers are constant targets
     - Even patched client computers are at risk due to phishing and social engineering vectors